-This page describes the roles individuals take on projects at Deeson.
+This page describes the roles individuals undertake on projects at Deeson.

 The diagram below shows the DSDM 'alien baby' diagram that shows the various project roles.

-The roles in the head are project governance roles, those in the body are the team that build and deliver the solution for the project.
+The roles in the head are project governance roles and those in the body comprise the team that builds and delivers the solution for the project.
 The roles in the shaded area are supporting the project and are not part of the project team.
 White roles are Deeson roles and orange roles are client or other external roles.